Taikyoku shogi: Setup

 The Howling Dog pieces (HD) are placed on the left and right depending on their promotions; the Howling dog that promotes to a Left Dog on the left, and the Howling Dog that promotes to a Right Dog on the right.

-The queen could also be abbreviated FK (for free king) and the kirin as Ky (for kylin).

 Game play

 The players alternate making a move, with Black moving first.
 (The traditional terms 'black' and 'white' are used to differentiate the sides during discussion of the game, but are no longer literally descriptive.)
 A move consists of moving a single piece on the board and potentially promoting that piece or displacing (capturing) an opposing piece.

 Movement and capture

 Most pieces in the game move in a unique manner.
 An opposing piece is captured by displacement: That is, if a piece moves to a square occupied by an opposing piece, the opposing piece is displaced and removed from the board.
 A piece cannot move to a square occupied by a friendly piece (meaning another piece controlled by the moving player).

 Each piece on the game moves in a characteristic pattern.
 Pieces move either orthogonally (that is, forward, backward, left, or right, in the direction of one of the arms of a plus sign, +), or diagonally (in the direction of one of the arms of a multiplication sign, ×).
-The lion, lion hawk and knight are exceptions at the beginning of the game, in that they do not move, or are not required to move, in a straight line.
+The lion, lion hawk and cassia horse are exceptions at the beginning of the game, in that they do not move, or are not required to move, in a straight line.
 (The Buddhist spirit, teaching king, heavenly horse and furious fiend are similar, but they only appear as pieces promote.)